 Level 4 Cert.
 HE Level 5 Dip.
 HE Level 6 Honours D1 Communication and Presentation Skills Communicates in a clear and concise way, in writing and orally, in particular written communication demonstrates competence in business writing.
-00 D2 Numeracy Demonstrates basic numeracy and algebraic competence; ability to manipulate data related to simple business problems.
+Communicates in a clear, systematic and concise way, in writing and orally, in more formal academic and professional styles, and in longer pieces of business writing. independent roles; debates in a professional manner; D2 Numeracy Demonstrates basic numeracy and algebraic competence; ability to manipulate data related to simple business problems.
 Demonstrates more advanced standard numerical/ mathematical skills as appropriate to their chosen specialist subject.
-Confidently applies a range of specialist numerical/ mathematical skills as appropriate to the specialist subject area.
+Confidently applies a range of specialist numerical/mathematical skills as appropriate to the specialist subject area.
 D3 IT Skills Demonstrates basic use of the elements of Microsoft office; Word, Excel and PowerPoint.
 Demonstrates basic skill in using the Internet and designing web pages.
 Accesses data and information from University and World-Wide-Web resources.
 Demonstrates more advanced IT skills; Demonstrates competent use and application of business databases, additional specialist subject packages and produce reports to business standard.
 Use of online databases effectively to gain information.
 Uses and accesses a limited selection of more specialist IT skills related to subject specific software for analysing business data.
 Conducts effective searches for information using a range of online resources.
 D4 Learning Skills Studies in a systematic, directed way with the aid of appropriate tutor guidance.
 Learns in an increasingly effective and purposeful way, with beginnings of development as an autonomous learner.
 With minimal guidance, manages own learning using a wide range of resources appropriate to the business profession; seeks and makes effective use of feedback.
 D5 Interactive and Group Skills Interacts effectively with tutors and fellow students; participates in clearly defined group situations.
 Demonstrates more advanced interactive and group skills, including effective participation in more demanding group tasks, including a group project.
 Interacts effectively within learning or professional groups; demonstrates appropriate negotiating, role, leadership and group-support skills to an advanced level.
 D6 Problem-Solving Applies basic theory and methods to simple business problems, with the help of detailed guidance from tutors.
 Applies given theory and methods accurately and carefully to more demanding business problems still with some guidance.
 Increasingly independent, confident and flexible in identifying and defining complex business problems, and in the application of knowledge and skills appropriate to their solution.